gurnec/btcrecover/TUTORIAL.md

 ## Running *btcrecover* ##

 (Also see the [Quick Start](#quick-start) section.)
-After installation, **make a copy of your wallet file into a different directory** (to make it easy, right into the *btcrecover* directory), create your token file (e.g. with Notepad), and run *btcrecover* with the options you’d like.
-It is a command-line tool which runs at a command prompt.
-As a simple example, running it on Windows would involve opening a Command Prompt window and typing something like this:
+After you've installed all of the requirements (above) and have downloaded the latest version:

+ 1. Unzip the btcrecover-master.zip file, it contains a single directory named "btcrecover-master".
+Inside the btcrecover-master directory is the Python script file *btcrecover.py*.
+ 2. **Make a copy of your wallet file** into the directory which contains *btcrecover.py*.
+On Windows, you can usually find your wallet file by clicking on the Start Menu, then “Run...”, and then typing in one of the following paths and clicking OK.
+Some wallet software allows you to create multiple wallets, for example Armory wallets have an ID which you can view in the Armory interface, and the wallet file names contain this ID.
+Of course, you need to be sure to copy the correct wallet file.
+     * Armory - `%appdata%\Armory`
+     * Bitcoin Core - `%appdata%\Bitcoin`
+     * Electrum - `%appdata%\Electrum\wallets`
+     * Litecoin-Qt - `%appdata%\Litecoin`
+     * MultiBit - Please see the [Finding MultiBit Wallet Files](#finding-multibit-wallet-files) section below
+ 3. Copy your tokens.txt file, or your passwordlist file if you're using one, into the directory which contains *btcrecover.py*.
+ 4. You will need to run *btcrecover.py* with at least two command-line options, `--wallet FILE` to identify the wallet file name and either `--tokenlist FILE` or `--passwordlist FILE` (the FILE is optional for `--passwordlist`), depending on whether you're using a [Token File](#the-token-file) or [Passwordlist](#the-passwordlist).
+If you're using [Typos](#typos) or [Autosave](#autosave), please refer the sections above for additional options you'll want to add.
+ 5. What follows is an example on windows.
+The details for your system will be different, for example the download location may be different, or the wallet file name may differ, so you'll need to make some changes.
+Any additional options are all placed on the same line.

         cd \Users\Chris\Downloads\btcrecover-master
-    C:\python27\python btcrecover.py --wallet wallet.dat --tokenlist tokens.txt
+        C:\python27\python btcrecover.py --wallet wallet.dat --tokenlist tokens.txt --other-options...

-Locating your wallet file so that you can make a copy is up to you...
-Google/Bing are your friends (but read below for a [special note about MultiBit](#finding-multibit-wallet-files)).
-If you insist on running it without making a separate copy of your wallet file (but don’t do that), please be sure to close your Bitcoin wallet software first.
+After a short delay, *btcrecover* should begin testing passwords and will display a progress bar and an ETA.
+If it appears to be stuck just counting upwards with the message `Counting passwords ...` and no progress bar, please read the [Memory limitations](#memory) section below.
+If that doesn't help, then you've probably chosen too many tokens or typos to test resulting in more combinations than your system can handle (although the [`--max-tokens`](#token-counts) option may be able to help).

-Running with the `--help` option will give you a summary of the available options, most of which are described above, and can be placed after the required `--wallet wallet.dat --tokenlist tokens.txt` options on the command line in any order.
+Running `btcrecover.py` with the `--help` option will give you a summary of all of the available command-line options, most of which are described in the sections above.

-### Command Line Options inside the tokenlist file ###

-If you'd prefer, you can also place command line options directly inside the tokenlist file.
-In order to do this, the very first line of the tokenlist file must begin with exactly `#--`, and the rest of this line (and only this line) is interpreted as additional command line options.
-For example, if you use the `%c` custom wildcard set, you can put the `--custom-wild` option inside the tokenlist file (along with other options) like this:

-    #--custom-wild abcdABCD --autosave mysave --pause
-    a_password_with_three_letters_from_above_appended_%3c

-### btcrecover-tokens-auto.txt ###
+### Testing your config ###

-Normally, when you run *btcrecover* it expects you to run it with at least a few options, such as the location of the token file and of the wallet file.
-If you run it without specifying the `--tokenlist`, it will check to see if there is a file named `btcrecover-tokens-auto.txt` in the current directory, and if found it will use that for the tokenlist.
-Because you can specify options inside the tokenlist file if you'd prefer, this allows you to run *btcrecover* without using the command line at all.
-You may want to consider using the `--pause` option to prevent a command window from immediately closing once it's done running if you decide to run it this way.
+If you'd just like to test your token file and/or chosen typos, you can use the `--listpass` option in place of the `--wallet FILE` option as demonstrated below. *btcrecover* will then list out all the passwords to the screen instead of actually testing them against a wallet file.
+This can also be useful if you have another tool which can test some other type of wallet, and is capable of taking a list of passwords to test from *btcrecover*.
+Because this option can generate so much output, you may want only use it with short token files and few typo options.

+        C:\python27\python btcrecover.py --listpass --tokenlist tokens.txt  | more

+The `| more` at the end (the `|` symbol is a shifted `\` backslash) will introduce a pause after each screenful of passwords.

 ### Finding MultiBit Wallet Files ###

 *btcrecover* doesn’t operate directly on MultiBit wallet files, instead it operates on MultiBit private key backup files.
-Each time you change your wallet password (including the first time you add a password), plus on certain other occasions, MultiBit creates an encrypted private key backup file in a `key-backup` directory (see the link below for more details).
+When you first add a password to your MultiBit wallet, and after that each time you add a new receiving address or change your wallet password, MultiBit creates an encrypted private key backup file in a `key-backup` directory that's near the wallet file.
 These private key backup files are much faster to try passwords against (by a factor of over 1,000), which is why *btcrecover* uses them.
-Unfortunately, it’s up to you to locate the correct private key backup file for the wallet whose password you need to recover.
-If you only have one MultiBit wallet, you can just choose the most recent private key backup file.
-Otherwise, you need to locate a private key backup file that has a date of when you either changed the password of, or added new addresses to the wallet you’d like to recover.
+For the default wallet that is created when MultiBit is first installed, this directory is located here:

+    %appdata%\MultiBit\multibit-data\key-backup

+The key files have names which look like `walletname-20140407200743.key`.
+If you've created additional wallets, their `key-backup` directories will be located elsewhere and it's up to you to locate them.
+Once you have, choose the most recent `.key` file and copy it into the directory containing `btcrecover.py` for it to use.

 For more details on locating your MultiBit private key backup files, see: <https://www.multibit.org/en/help/v0.5/help_fileDescriptions.html>

+### command-line options inside the tokens file ###

+If you'd prefer, you can also place command-line options directly inside the tokens.txt file.
+In order to do this, the very first line of the tokens file must begin with exactly `#--`, and the rest of this line (and only this line) is interpreted as additional command-line options.
+For example, here's a tokens file which enables autosave, pause-before-exit, and one type of typo:

+    #--autosave progress.sav --pause --typos 1 --typos-case
+    Cairo
+    Beetlejuice Betelgeuse
+    Hotel_california

+### btcrecover-tokens-auto.txt ###

+Normally, when you run *btcrecover* it expects you to run it with at least a few options, such as the location of the tokens file and of the wallet file.
+If you run it without specifying `--tokenlist` or `--passwordlist`, it will check to see if there is a file named `btcrecover-tokens-auto.txt` in the current directory, and if found it will use that for the tokenlist.
+Because you can specify options inside the tokenlist file if you'd prefer (see above), this allows you to run *btcrecover* without using the command line at all.
+You may want to consider using the `--pause` option to prevent a Command Prompt window from immediately closing once it's done running if you decide to run it this way.

 # Limitations / Caveats #